rojala/test_rst_mod_/module1/lessons-reflection-1/Readme.md

 ## 5 Challenge Exercises

-Create a program that stores a grocery list in a vector and prints out each item
+### Create a program that stores a grocery list in a vector and prints out each item
+    see grocery-list dir

 Implement a queue by using a VecDeque and simulate people waiting in line